Reserves of Triabunna, Tasmania

 Triabunna Orchids

-Golden Moth Orchid
+Golden Moth Orchid Golden Moth Orchid

 It’s right in the township, and a surprising place to find orchids.
 A large vacant area of land surrounds the St Anne’s Church in Franklin Street, which is close to the edge of the Tasman Highway that skirts around Triabunna.
 I regularly walked my dog Snowy through this land and, as spring approached, a lot of wildflowers began to appear.
 I also knew this whole open area was the home of kangaroo and wallaby grasses.
 It had somehow escaped the spread of pasture grasses and weeds that predominate through most of the streets.